uoregon-libraries/ojs-podman/README.md

 (Technically podman or docker compose work)

-This project builds a docker image for OJS, downloading a stable version of their production-ready app, and providing configuration for running in production or locally.
+This project builds a docker image for OJS v3.3.0, downloading a stable version of their production-ready app, and providing configuration for running in production or locally.

 ## Architecture / Overview